 There are hundreds of sources of spatial data made publically available through WMS. (check out wms-sites.com for good catalog).
-To add these data sources to your map, locate your skin's context file (\${skin.dir}/spatial/context.xml) and add a new Layer by copying and pasting an existing Layer and modifying as appropriate: modify the OnlineResourceURL, Name, Title and Style to match the WMS layer you'd like to use.
-See the mapbuilder Add WMS Tutorial for further details.
+To add these data sources to your map, add the layers in your skin's spatial/map.js file.